qwertypool/qwertypool/README.md

 - 🔭 I’m currently working on problem solving - DSA
-- 👯 I’m looking to collaborate on freelancing projects
+- 👯 I'm interested in writing & reviewing technical articles in the free time ✍️
-- 💬 Ask me anything about python/flutter😇 would be glad to help 😎
+- 💬 Ask me anything about python😇 would be glad to help 😎
-- 📫 How to reach me: Just ping me up on [mail](mailto:deepapandey364@gmail.com) / [@flutter_girlz](https://www.instagram.com/flutter_girlz_/) 📱
+- 📫 How to reach me: Just ping me up on [mail](mailto:deepapandey364@gmail.com)
 - ⚡ Fun fact: YOU know 🤔 6hrs of DEBUGGING 🤯 can actually SAVE YOUR 6 mins of READING DOCUMENTATION 😍💃

 ---